 Superusers and Additional Tips to Reduce ERP Training Costs

 You can also minimize downtime by launching a duplicate instance of your ERP platform during the training period — before you have performed the actual rollout and deployment of your new software.
-Think of it as an analog to a staging platform in the world of website development.
+Think of it as an analogue to a staging platform in the world of website development.
 This duplicate instance of your software can be used during the training process, providing staff with an opportunity to get real-life experience on the ERP interface, without the fear of “breaking” something.
 This real-life “sandbox” experience will make for a more effective training process which, in turn, allows staff to get straight to work once the rollout occurs.
 The end result is little to no downtime and greater user confidence.

 You can also reduce downtime by scheduling the ERP rollout for an off-peak time, such as a night or weekend.